proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 	Using Password
 </summary>

-Run the following command, the key will be downloaded in `Downloads` directory after you enter the correct password set by you earlier.
+Run the following command, the key will be downloaded in the `Downloads` directory after you enter the correct password set by you earlier.
 ```sh
 scp user@host_address:client_name.ovpn ~/Downloads/
 ```
 > user[^2] • host_address[^3] • client_name[^4]
 </details>

-To _start/stop/check_ status of open-vpn server use `systemctl`:
+To _start/stop/check_ status of the OpenVPN server use `systemctl`:
 ```sh
 sudo systemctl start/stop/status openvpn@server.service
 ```

-> **Android**: Follow either of the afore-mentioned methods and then transfer the downloaded `.ovpn` file to your android device via Telegram/Bluetooth/Mail or whatever to your android device.
+> **Android**: Follow either of the aforementioned methods and then transfer the downloaded `.ovpn` file to your Android device via Telegram/Bluetooth/Mail or whatever to your android device.

 ### Step 6: Connecting to the VPN on client devices

 * **Android**: Download [Open VPN Connect](https://play.google.com/store/apps/details?id=net.openvpn.openvpn&hl=en_IN&gl=US) app from Play Store.
-Open the app and after going through the first screen, goto **Files** tab, there import the `.ovpn` file and connect.
+Open the app and after going through the first screen, go to **Files** tab, there import the `.ovpn` file, and connect.

 * **Linux**: In most of the distros, you can go to the network manager and import the `.ovpn` file.
 If not then install OpenVPN with `sudo apt install openvpn` and connect using `sudo openvpn --config /path/to/config.ovpn`.

 * **MacOS**: You can either download the _GUI tool_ [tunnelblick](https://tunnelblick.net/downloads.html) for importing the `.ovpn` file or download the _CLI tool_ for openvpn via [MacPorts](https://www.macports.org/install.php) or [HomeBrew](https://brew.sh/) using `sudo ports install openvpn` and `brew install openvpn` respectively; then execute `sudo openvpn --config /path/to/config.ovpn`.

-* **Windows**: Download the official [OpenVPN Connect client for Windows](https://openvpn.net/client-connect-vpn-for-windows/), import the `.ovpn` file and toggle it ON to finally connect - [video guide](https://www.youtube.com/watch?v=P2SroQ_pzPU).
+* **Windows**: Download the official [OpenVPN Connect client for Windows](https://openvpn.net/client-connect-vpn-for-windows/), import the `.ovpn` file, and toggle it ON to finally connect - [video guide](https://www.youtube.com/watch?v=P2SroQ_pzPU).

 ### Step 7: Budget Control

-> **Warning** This is a very important step, to ensure long term usaability of your credits
+> **Warning** This is a very important step, to ensure the long-term usability of your credits

 - Use only one instance.
-- Bandwidth is _**free upto $100 credits**_, so its better to not to waste resource on the VPN.
+- Bandwidth is _**free up to $100 credits**_, so it's better not to waste resources on the VPN.

-> **Note** If in any case you have to stop an instance forcibly, do it; to be on the safer side.
+> **Note** If in any case, you have to stop an instance forcibly, do it; to be on the safer side.

 ***